“Why don’t we take our clothes off?” Kemp said to the Greek. “We don’t have to do anything…”

 He scans every sign on every wall.
 Knocking on doors from a ramshackle ‘Mr Omar Ahmed Esq.
 English School’ to the domed and towered imposing American University.
 No one shows any interest or takes these two cold-calling double-act fools seriously.

-They take a seat at the Café Riche.
+They take a seat, dejected, at the Café Riche.
 The magnet for Cairo’s intellectual life throughout the 20th Century.
 Revolutionists, poets, assassins have sat down here through the years amongst the old wood, glass, faded photos, broken pianos, secret doors, hidden basements.
 All served by waiters in their traditional flowing blue robes.

 And in 2011 it served as a refuge again, for the new protestors in this city…